[Present your bodies…]

 “For even the Son of Man did not come to be served, but to serve, and to give His life as a ransom for many.” –Mark 10:45

 He Gave His Body (His life) to God the Father

 Jesus was not only dedicated by His earthly parents, but He was also very dedicated to His Father in Heaven and His purpose here on Earth.
 It’s a beautiful story.
-It has it’s pain and sorrows too, but Jesus always finds a way to get me to crack a smile.
+God’s plan has some pain and sorrows, too, but Jesus always finds a way to get me to crack a smile.

-I’m just sitting here now, as I wrap this piece up, imagining a 12 year old Jesus, ready and willing to be the one to lead the way.
-To know God, is to be ready and willing to do as He has done; to love others as He has done and to present our bodies to Him as a living Sacrifice–meaning that we give up our own stubborn will for God’s submissive will.
+I’m just sitting here now, as I wrap up this piece, imagining a 12 year old Jesus, ready and willing to be the one to lead the way.
+To know God, is to be ready and willing to do as He has done: to present our bodies to Him as a living Sacrifice.

 “Therefore, brothers and sisters, in view of the mercies of God, I urge you to present your bodies as a living sacrifice, holy and pleasing to God; this is your true worship.”
 Romans 12:1 (CSB)